 It’s been a long time coming, but beach trips with the gang are finally on the cards.
-Nothing screams summer like piling your mates up in the car, windows down, Radio 1 playing while heading off on a little adventure – and while we wish we were jet setting off to some tropical location far, far away from here, there’s really no need.
+Nothing screams summer like piling your mates up in the car, windows down, Radio 1 playing while heading off on a little adventure – and while we wish we were jet setting off to some tropical location far, far away from here (sorry but those airport queues ain’t it!), there’s really no need.
 Packed full of hidden gems we might have overlooked if it wasn’t for the pandemic, the UK is home to some stunning, sandy locations.
 We’re talking white sands, glittering waters and glorious sunshine.
 Without further ado, here are some of the best beaches the UK has to offer.

 1. Formby Beach

 Sweeping sands and mysterious sand dunes await at Formby Beach – one of the North West’s best beaches by a mile.
 The National Trust site is beautiful all year round, with red squirrels frequently in the woodlands that lie just behind the sandy landscape.
 The wholesome spot is the perfect place to sunbathe on a summer day, with horse riders, dog walkers and families favouring this Merseyside beach.

 The Scilly Isles might seem like they’re another country, but luckily for us, there’s no need to pack your passport to experience its white sands and turquoise waters.
 Located just a short boat ride south of Cornwall, the Scilly Isles consist of a number of stunning islands – but Tresco has to be one of the most picturesque.
 East of the tiny island you’ll find Pentle Bay – one of the UK’s most remote, and therefore most beautiful, beaches.
 Expect overgrown grassland framing the landscape, white sands, calm clear waters, and just the sound of the birds tweeting in the background.